 Command Parameter Description Switch(config)# management console Enable Console management.
 To manage the Managed Industrial PoE Ethernet Switch via Console.
 Switch(config)# management console fail-retry [1-10] [1-10] Configure the retry times if the console login fails.
 The allowable value is 1~10 (times).
 Switch(config)# management console block-time [1-120] [1-120] Configure the coslole block time of the Managed Industrial PoE Ethernet Switch if the console login retry times are more than the console fail-retry value you set up.
 The allowable value 1-120 (minutes).
 Switch(config)# management console timeout [1-1440] [1-1440] To disconnect the Managed Industrial PoE Ethernet Switch when console management is inactive for a certain period of time.
 The allowable value is from 1 to 1440 (seconds).
 Switch(config)# management console timeout [1-1440] min [1-1440] To disconnect the Managed Industrial PoE Ethernet Switch when console management is inactive for a certain period of time.
 The allowable value is from 1 to 1440 (minutes).
 Switch(config)# management ssh Enable SSH management.
 To manage the Managed Industrial PoE Ethernet Switch via SSH.
 Switch(config)# management telnet Enable Telnet Management.
 To manage the Managed Industrial PoE Ethernet Switch via Telnet.
 Switch(config)# management telnet port [1-65535] [1-65535] When telnet is enabled, you can set up the port number that allows telnet access.
 The default port number is set to 23.
 However, you can also identify a port number between 1 and 65535.
-Switch(config)# management web Enable Web Management.
-To manage the Managed Industrial PoE Ethernet Switch via Web management.
+Switch(config)# management web [http https disable] [http https Enable or disable Web Management.
+You can enable this management and manage disable] the Managed Industrial PoE Ethernet Switch via the specified web management method between http and https.
 Switch(config)# management web timeout [1-1440] [1-1440] To disconnect the Managed Industrial PoE Ethernet Switch when web management is inactive for a certain period of time.
 The allowable value is from 1 to 1440(minutes).
 No command Switch(config)# no management console Disable Console management.
 Switch(config)# no management console fail-retry Reset console fail-retry times back to the default (3 times).
 Switch(config)# no management console block-time Reset console block-time back to the default (5 minutes).
 Switch(config)# no management console timeout Reset console timeout back to the default (300 seconds).
 Switch(config)# no management ssh Disable SSH management.
 Switch(config)# no management telnet Disable Telnet management.
 Switch(config)# no management telnet port Reset Telnet port back to the default.
 The default port number is 23.
 Switch(config)# no management web Disable Web management.
 Switch(config)# no management web timeout Reset web timeout value back to the default (20 minutes).
 Show command Switch(config)# show management Show the current management configuration of the Managed Industrial PoE Ethernet Switch.
-Examples of Management command Switch(config)# management console timeout 300 The console management will timeout (logout automatically) when it is inactive for 300 seconds.
+Examples of Management comm nand Switch(config)# management console timeout 300 The console management will timeout (logout automatically) when it is inactive for 300 seconds.
 Switch(config)# management telnet Enable Telnet management.
-Switch(config)# management teln Set Telnet port to port 23.
-Switch(config)# management web Enable Web management.
+Switch(config)# management telnet port 23 Set Telnet port to port 23.
+Switch(config)# management web https Enable Web Management and manage the Managed Industrial PoE Ethernet Switch via "https" web management method.